Minn.’s top investigator of child care fraud paid about $42k since being put on leave

-ST. PAUL — Minnesota’s top investigator of child care fraud has been paid about $42,000 since she was put on leave nearly four months ago.
+ST. PAUL, Minn. — Minnesota’s top investigator of child care fraud has been paid about $42,000 since she was put on leave nearly four months ago.

 Inspector General Carolyn Ham was put on paid leave March 18 after an audit singled her out in detailing a rift within the ranks of those responsible for rooting out fraud.
 She makes $132,880 a year, according to the Department of Human Services.